top of page

 Published by She Writes Press

-Distributed to trade by Simon & Schuster
+Distributed to trade by

 Diane Botnick’s Becoming Sarah is the rare book I finished and wanted to immediately start reading all over again.
 Lush with figurative language, but spare in mood, this finely written novel mines the depths of an identity forged in deprivation but redeemed through resilience, love, and the lessons of loss.
 An impressive debut!